Ceymoh/alx-low_level_programming/0x0A-argc_argv/README.md

-prints the number of argument passed
+prints all arguments it receives